 How Long to Soak

 Once you have the bath ready to go, relax in the tub for at least 40 minutes and up to one hour to give sufficient time for thorough disinfection of whatever skin infections you are attempting to heal.

 When your peroxide bath is complete, get out of the bath and dry off.
 Do not rinse first.

-A peroxide bath should be relaxing and enjoyable with no discomfort.
-If you have sensitive skin, it is best to start with 1 cup and see how you do.
+A peroxide bath should be relaxing and enjoyable with no discomfort whatsoever.
+If you have sensitive skin, it is best to start with half a cup and see how you do.